 Talcum Powder Lawsuits

 People filing talcum powder lawsuits claim they were diagnosed with cancer after using talc-based Johnson's Baby Powder.
-In May 2024, Johnson & Johnson proposed a nearly $6.5 billion bankruptcy settlement of its talc-related ovarian cancer claims that has since grown to around $8 billion.
+In September 2024, a Johnson & Johnson subsidiary filed for bankruptcy in a move necessary to complete an approximately $8 billion talc settlement.
 Currently, more than 57,000 cancer lawsuits still remain pending in federal litigation.

 Latest J&J Talcum Powder Lawsuit Updates

-On May 1, 2024, Johnson & Johnson proposed a $6.48 billion settlement for lawsuits claiming its talcum powder products caused ovarian cancer.
-If approved, the settlement will be paid out over 25 years and be funded through a subsidiary.
-To move forward, 75% of plaintiffs would have to vote to accept it within 90 days.
-Settlement experts with sources close to the litigation suggest the required number of plaintiffs agreed to the proposed settlement in a secret ballot that ended in July.
+On May 1, 2024, Johnson & Johnson proposed a $6.48 billion settlement for lawsuits claiming its talcum powder products caused ovarian cancer that would be paid out over 25 years and be funded through a subsidiary.
+To move forward, 75% of plaintiffs needed to vote to accept it within 90 days.
+Settlement experts with sources close to the litigation suggested that the required number of plaintiffs agreed to the proposed settlement in a secret ballot that ended in July.

 J&J added an additional $1.1 billion to the settlement plan in early September, with the strategy remaining to pay out that money over 25 years.
 Reuters also reported that the company reached an agreement with a plaintiffs’ lawyer representing 12,000 clients to recommend the settlement plan, likely removing any doubt from the question of whether J&J had reached the 75% plaintiff threshold.